Ekow Eshun: Journalism and cultural commentary

-Eshun is an influential writer delivering timely, insightful analysis of complex issues of culture, art and identity.
-He writes for publications including The New York Times, The Financial Times and The Guardian, and has been a Contributing Editor at Wallpaper.
+Eshun writes for publications including The New York Times, The Financial Times and The Guardian, and has been a contributing editor at Wallpaper.
 For example, he wrote about Basquiat for The New York Times in 2017.

-From his early days as the Assistant Editor of iconic style magazine The Face, and then editor of Arena men's magazine, Eshun has written influential thought pieces exploring style, masculinity, race and the changing face of modern Britain, and has interviewed iconic figures from Prince and Bjork to Neneh Cherry and Hilary Mantel.
+As the assistant editor of style magazine The Face, and then editor of Arena men's magazine, Eshun has written thought pieces exploring style, masculinity, race and the changing face of modern Britain, and has interviewed figures such as Prince, Bjork, Neneh Cherry and Hilary Mantel.
 In early autumn 1996, Eshun interviewed Prince at his Paisley Park complex outside Minneapolis.

 Broadcaster

 Dark Matter: A History of the Afrofuture (BBC4, 2022)

 Presented by Eshun, the film Dark Matter: A History of the Afrofuture (BBC4, 2022) is an exploration – from Jean-Michel Basquiat to Grace Jones – of how black artists use the sci-fi genre to examine black history and imagine new, alternative futures.